nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 Marker facet to be set on types which you want to generate a video preview (screenshot), and on which you already added the [Video facet](#video).

+## HiddenInCreation

+This should be set on types which you don't want to see in the documentation creation menus or screens.
+You can still create these types programmatically.

 ## HiddenInNavigation

 This should be set on types which you don't want to see in regular listings of documents and folders.

 ## Immutable

-This is automatically set by the system on document instances which correspond to immutable objects (archived versions and proxies).
+This is automatically set by the system on document instances which correspond to immutable objects (archived versions and proxies to archived versions).

 ## MultiViewPicture

 Marker facet to be set on types which handle a list of picture views.
-Deprecated since 7.1, the&nbsp;`Picture` facet is now sufficient to mark types handling picture views.
+Deprecated since 7.1, the `Picture` facet is now sufficient to mark types handling picture views.

 ## NotFulltextIndexable